sinedied/talks/ai-for-dev/demo-yoh.md

   * refactor so that the file loading and parsing occurs in a separate method
   * refactor to an async method without using streams

+## Data generation
+- open employee-info.scv

+Generate me 100 lines of CSV data based on this format: name,title,insurance,insurancegroup

+- insurancegroup must be either Family or Single
+- insurance must be either Northwind Health Plus or Northwind Health Standard
+- title must be in this list: Program Manager, Software Manager, Software Architect, Quality Assurance, Sales, Marketing, Marketing Director, Designer
+- name must be a French name

+Print the CSV data directly

 ## talk-refactor branch
 - Refactor: search for indexSections
   * /refactor
   * make it more concise and readable

+## talk-tests branch
+- Reverse coding
+- Chat.tsx
+  * add onKeyDown event handler to chat root
+  * implement onKeyDown event handler
+    - use setCancelStreaming hook
+  * add setCancelStreaming hook

+- eslint JS to JSON config in webapp
+  * Make it valid JSON

+## talk-tests branch
+- New function: open string.ts
+  * create a function that escapes html characters
+  * parse a markdown numbered or bulleted list into html
+   * ctrl+enter
+    input: string
+    output: string
+  * then output: DOM element
+  * const element = createElementFromHTML(htmlString);
+  * // parse the list into an html string
+  * /simplify
+  * make this more concise
+  * make this readable, with comments
+  * // alternative: think step by step

 ## talk-tests branch
 - Generate tests for string.ts